Affordable access to quality health insurance was one of the main reasons the graduate students at MSU organized our Union.

 Graduate TA Benefits

-Pertaining to your education and role as a TA, you can:
+Pertaining to your education and role as a TA, some of your benefits include:

 - Borrow library books for up to 180 days

-- Receive free materials for course you are teaching (e.g. desk copies of books)
+- Free materials for the course you are teaching (e.g. desk copies of books)

-- Receive free usage, training, and support for all the technology needed to instruct a course (computers, printers, photocopiers, etc.)
+- Free usage, training, and support for all the technology needed to instruct a course (computers, printers, photocopiers, etc.)

 - Purchase a parking pass that allows you to park anywhere South of Red Cedar River and Brody Complex.